 Where this can come back to bite you is when a test is declared a winner, but in implementation, the business is not observing those promised “gains”.

 Power also comes into play pre-test launch, when you are determining sample sizes — higher power rate more samples needed.
 While 80% is standard within most industries running experimentation, as mentioned above, some smaller companies with lower traffic or companies with aggressive testing teams might be fine with a smaller threshold.

 There are three main factors that directly affect how quickly tests will reach significance; amount of traffic per variation, number of conversions per variation, and how different the conversion rate is between the A and B versions.
 Simply put, more traffic, more conversions, and more of a difference will yield significant results more quickly.

 Practically speaking, all three of those factors are necessary to reach a significant result.
 Lacking even just one factor will not allow a test to reach significance.

 I’m not good at statistics, are there tools I can use to measure significance?

-Fortunately, there are plenty of easy-to-use and free tools that make the tough calculations for you.
+Fortunately, there is plenty of easy-to-use and free tools that make the tough calculations for you.

 For measuring statistical significance, see our review of several top test significance calculators.